ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFoldersApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.FilesFoldersApi();
+let apiInstance = new Api.FilesFoldersApi();
 let folderId = 9846; // Number | The folder ID for the folder creation. let opts = {
-  'createFolder': new DocspaceApiJavascript.CreateFolder() // CreateFolder | The parameters for creating a folder.
+  'createFolder': new Api.CreateFolder() // CreateFolder | The parameters for creating a folder.
 };
 apiInstance.createFolder(folderId, opts, (error, data, response) => {
   if (error) {